qdm12/My-Computing-course/README.md

 14. Behave
 15. Pydoc documentation
 16. Deploy to the cloud
+16. Continuous Pipeline to the cloud
-17. Parallel processing and GPUs
+18. Parallel processing and GPUs
-18. Python and machine learning
+19. Python and machine learning
-19. Security
+20. Security

 ## Resources